wmealing/schemata/README.md

 # 🏛️ Schemata

+## WARNING: This is alpha quality software, there are likely BETTER libraries out there than this.

-** Declarative, versioned database schema migrations in pure Erlang.**
+**Declarative, versioned database schema migrations in pure Erlang.**

 Schemata helps you define, track, and apply database schema changes using straightforward, Erlang-friendly patterns.
 No external dependencies, no DSLs — just Erlang.